Osella PA8: Racing Background

-In the 1980 24 Hours of Le Mans, Lella Lombardi and Mark Thatcher, son of British Prime Minister Margaret Thatcher, piloted the works PA8.
-The race ended prematurely after 157 laps driven by an accident.
+In the 1980 24 Hours of Le Mans, Lella Lombardi and Mark Thatcher, son of former British Prime Minister Margaret Thatcher, piloted the works PA8.
+The race ended prematurely after 157 laps driven to an accident.

-In 1981 the PA8s was replaced at the factory by the PA9s and the existing chassis were sold to private teams.
+In 1981, the PA8s were replaced at the factory by the PA9s, and the existing chassis were sold to private teams.
 However, some drivers continued to use their racing cars successfully.
 Bruno Sotty won the 1985 Group 6 French Championship overall ahead of fellow make and type competitors José Thibault and Jean-Claude Justice.